-I’ve devoted an inordinate amount of blog space to slip stitch fabric made with a hook, tracing it back along a number of paths to its first appearance in printed sources in the mid-18th century, and discussing objects made in that manner found in museum collections.
+I’ve devoted an inordinate amount of blog space to slip stitch fabric made with a hook, tracing it back along a number of paths to printed sources in the mid-18th century, and discussing objects made in that manner found in museum collections.
 I’m going to restore some balance with material and written evidence of European hooked openwork from the same period, starting with an elaborate Robe à la Française (sack-back gown) in the collections of the Metropolitan Museum of Art (accession number 1995.235a,b), dated to the 1740s.

 I saw it in their exhibition Interwoven Globe: The Worldwide Textile Trade,1500–1800 in late 2013.
 This was about a year before my focused interest in looped fabric was kindled.
 I therefore didn’t take particular notice of a wide strip of chain mesh passementerie providing a prominent yoke around the dress extending to its hem, with a second piece of the same mesh along the hem between the ends of the yoke.
 In early 2016, my friend Dora Ohrenstein called my attention to their potential relevance to the chronology of crochet.
 The ensuing discussion cascaded into a seminar on differentiating crocheted fabric from that made with other looped techniques, arranged by and held at The Met in May 2016.

 The dress wasn’t accessible for examination alongside the other objects presented to the seminar participants.
 One of the questions we had otherwise hoped to be able to answer was whether the chain mesh had been affixed to the dress when it was first made, thus conferring the 1740s date on it, or could have been a later addition.
 We did get to take a close look at two specimens of comparable passementerie dated to the 18th century.
 I documented them in detail and let the dress slip out of mind.